ajmal017/nassim-react/README.md

 # Nassim React Frontend
 - Frontend for a stock trading app.

-## Develop data in component (see Transaction example)
+## Developing data in component (see `Transaction` example)
-1.- Do everything with fake data in JSX
+1. Do everything with fake data in JSX
-2.- Create an object with fake data in state and overwrite all the fake data with the state 3.- Refactor all in different components - break down to smaller components
+2. Create an object with fake data in state and overwrite all the fake data with the state
+3. Refactor all in different components - break down to smaller components
 4. Call external API
 	- `ComponentDidMount()`
-	- `this.setState` the call result
+	- `this.setState()` with the call result

 ## Stack
 - Frontend: React, Redux